edbzn/edbzn.github.io/content/blog/nx-20-exploring-the-new-ts-preset-and-typescript-project-references/index.md

 ---
 title: 'Nx 20: Exploring the new TS preset and TypeScript project references'
 date: '2024-11-23T00:00:00.000Z'
+description: Explore Nx 20's new TypeScript preset and project references, their benefits, limitations, and future potential for large-scale monorepos.
 ---

 Nx 20 introduces a new [TS preset](https://nx.dev/nx-api/js/documents/typescript-project-references#create-a-new-nx-workspace-using-project-references), allowing developers to generate workspaces that leverage TypeScript project references.
 Given the promising claims, the confusion in the community, and the lack of literature on it, I decided to explore the feature.